ChaitanyaK77/CIS-5810-Final-Project/README.md

 # Good survey and Demo project
 https://virtual-tryon.netlify.app/
-We can take inspiration from this and then enhance our project
+We took inspiration from this to enhance our project maybe to also implement real-time solution that
-AIM: maybe to also implement realtime solution that, a bit difficult beut we can use some clever techniquest to solve this problem

 ## Research papers used for reference
 1. https://arxiv.org/pdf/1711.08447 ("VITON: An Image-based Virtual Try-on Network")
 2. https://www.researchgate.net/publication/331681916_Toward_AI_fashion_design_An_Attribute-GAN_model_for_clothing_match